Does The Wall Street Journal offer an Academic discount?

 Both students and professors can find more information on their individual programs by scrolling to the bottom of the subscription page at The Wall Street Journal.
 There is a box that reads “Student, Corporate and Amenity Subscriptions.”
 Students will sign up on that page, while professors will scroll to the bottom again and click, “Not a Student.”

-Professors will need an account number with WSJ to take full advantage of programs offered.
-Instructions for obtaining one are provided at http://www.wsjuniversity.com/professors/.
+Professors will need a WSJ account number with to take full advantage of programs offered.
 And you’re a professor, so we think you can figure the rest out from there.

 Read more about the history of the Wall Street Journal.